 The Memotion Analyis Task

 Task B- Humor Classification: Given an Internet meme, the system has to identify the type of humor expressed.
 The categories are sarcastic, humorous, and offensive meme.
 If a meme does not fall under any of these categories, then it is marked as a other meme.
 A meme can have more than one category.
-For instance, Fig 3 is an offensive meme but sarcastic too.

 Task C- Scales of Semantic Classes: The third task is to quantify the extent to which a particular effect is being expressed.
 Details of such quantifications is reported in the Table 1.
 Appropriate annotated data will be provided.